City Guides Provence-Alpes-Côte d'Azur

 Visit Nice, French Riviera

-Nice is one of the most beautiful cities to visit in France, and we are sure you will love it.
+Nice is one of the most beautiful cities to visit in France and I am sure you will love it.
 It is located on the French Riviera in Southern France, bathed by the Mediterranean Sea.

 Are you planning your Nice trip last minute?